heidihcao/reading-notes/README.md

 # reading-notes
 This will be reading notes for Code Fellows

-pound sign is a mark down.
-two pound signs --> bolder
 **mark down: markup langauge for creating formatted text using a plain-text editor**

 ## growth mindset is: